MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

   This profile is used for [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode only.

 >[!NOTE]
->Do not bind accounts to the **Microsoft SQL Server SQL Credentials Run As Profile** if you monitor SQL Server in agent or mixed monitoring modes, as only a basic action account can be bound to this profile.
+>Do not bind accounts to the **Microsoft SQL Server SQL Credentials Run As Profile** if you monitor SQL Server in agent or mixed monitoring modes as only a basic action account can be bound to this profile.
 Also, do not use a Windows account or non-basic account with this profile.

 When using agent or mixed monitoring mode, all discoveries, monitors, and tasks use accounts from the **Default Action Account** Run As profile.

 If the default action account for a given system does not have necessary permissions to discover and monitor instances of SQL Server, such systems can be bound to more specific credentials defined in **Microsoft SQL Server** Run As Profiles.

+For more information about Run As accounts, see [Managing Run As accounts and profiles](manage-security-maintain-runas-profiles.md)

 ## Enabling Allow Log On Locally Security Policy